abi-kothapalli/billboard-guesser/README.md

     │   ├── package-lock.json
     │   ├── package.json                # Contains some information regarding dependencies for the frontend
     └── ...

-## Reflection

-I really enjoyed this project and am certain that I learned a lot of useful skills from it.
-When I first saw the project specifications, I was a bit overwhelmed, particularly because I did not have any experience with Node.js, React.js, or web scraping, and only moderate experience with HTML, CSS, and JavaScript.
-However, I learned a lot about Node.js, React.js, and web scraping with Python, and was honestly surprised that they were not as difficult as I expected.
-I also learned a good deal of Bootstrap to style my frontend, and a lot more JavaScript in general.
-Ultimately, I really enjoyed the experience of building this project from scratch, and I am very satisfied with my results.

 ## Future Steps